-Now to 2020 A detailed review of our current and near future resilience, assuming completion of our plan to 2020 including our investment to ensure upper quartile performance in areas that are most important to customers

-2025 A detailed review of our resilience assuming delivery of our levels of investment and projected trends for important factors like climate change and population growth.
+Now to 2020 A detailed review of our current and near future resilience, assuming completion of our plan to 2020 including our investment to ensure upper quartile performance in areas that are most important to customers 2025 A detailed review of our resilience assuming delivery of our AMP7 plan 2050 A high level review of the long term, assuming continued levels of investment and projected trends for important factors like climate change and population growth. lactors like climate change and population growth.